electricimp/imp-central-impt/CommandsManual.md

 ## Entity Identification ##

-Applicable to all impCentral API entities &mdash; Account, Product, Device Group, Device and Deployment &mdash; these rules govern how *impt* searches an entity:
+Applicable to the following impCentral API entities &mdash; Account, Product, Device Group, Device and Deployment &mdash; these rules govern how *impt* searches an entity:

 - There is an order of attributes for every entity type (see below).
 - *impt* starts from the first attribute in the order and searches the specified value for this attribute.